Hulen Mall: Anchor History

 On September 9, 2006, Foley's would be re-branded as Macy's, as part of Federated Department Stores acquisition and re-branding of May Department Stores.

 On July 11, 2020, it was announced that Sears would be closing as part of a plan to close 28 stores nationwide.
 The store would complete its liquidation in late August.

-2018 Molotov Attacks
+May 2018 Molotov cocktail attacks

-On May 11, 2018, a man lit Molotov cocktails inside the Dillard's and Sears department stores in the mall.
-Although there were no reported injuries or damages, the man ran off and his identity is yet to be discovered and there is no known motive.
-However, on May 18, the same suspect set off another Molotov cocktail, this time inside Sears again and thanks to the employees efforts to track down the suspect, the Fort Worth Police Department was able to detain the 46-year-old male.
+On May 11, 2018, a man lit Molotov cocktails inside the mall's Dillard's and Sears department stores before fleeing.
+There were no reported injuries or damages.
+On May 18, the same suspect set off another Molotov cocktail, this time in the Sears store again.
+Employees tracked down the suspect, and the Fort Worth Police Department was able to detain the 46-year-old male.

+2025 Fire Incident

+On June 27th,2025, Between 9:30 And 9:45 pm There was a fire near the Red Robin Gourmet Burgers And Brews.
+The Fire broke Out On the roof between Macy's And Red Robin.
+While the exact cause of the fire is still being determined people think that the cause was roof work which was done earlier in the year and something went wrong up there and then it caused a fire.
+There were broken skylights screaming and panicking people but no injuries.